How To: Apply a geographic transformation or datum shift when synchronizing a replica

 - Once the model from option 3 is created, export the model as a script and run this as a task in the Windows Scheduler.

-- Apply a geographic (datum) transformation in ArcMap
+- How to: Apply a geographic (datum) transformation in ArcMap

-- Apply custom geographic (datum) transformation and project data in ArcMap
+- How to: Apply custom geographic (datum) transformation and project data in ArcMap

-- Create a replica where the child replica data is in a different coordinate system than the parent replica data
+- How to: Create a replica where the secondary replica data is in a different coordinate system than the primary replica data